DragonMinded/sm2museca/readme.md

 ## Required Header Tags

 * TITLE - The title of the song as it shows in-game.
 This can be any unicode characters, including english, kana or kanji.
-* TITLE_YOMIGANA - The title of the song as sounded out in katakana, with dakuten removed and in half-width.
+* TITLE_YOMIGANA - The title of the song as sounded out in katakana, with dakuten and in half-width.
 This is used for title sort.
 There are converters which take any english and give you the katakana, and converters that go from full-width to half-width katakana.
 Use them!
 * ARTIST - The artist of the song as it shows in-game.
 This can be any unicode characters, including english, kana or kanji.
-* ARTIST_YOMIGANA - The artist of the song as sounded out in katakana, with dakuten removed and in half-width.
+* ARTIST_YOMIGANA - The artist of the song as sounded out in katakana, with dakuten and in half-width.
 This is used for artist sort.
 There are converters which take any english and give you the katakana, and converters that go from full-width to half-width katakana.
 Use them!
 * MUSIC - Path to an audio file to be converted.
 Use any format supported by ffmpeg.
 * SAMPLESTART - Number of seconds into the above music to start the preview.
 The converter will auto-fade in and convert to a preview song.
 * SAMPLELENGTH - Number of seconds after the start to continue playing the preview before cutting off.
 The game tends to use 10-second previews, so its wise to stick with that.